cbeier-studio/Xolmis/docs/audio-recordings.md

-Recording time | | Time of creation of the recording Recording type | | Which was recorded, see details below Recording file | Yes | Relative file path of the recording Locality | | Site where the image was created Longitude | | X axis/longitude of the geographical coordinate Latitude | | Y axis/latitude of the geographical coordinate Taxon | | Taxon represented in the image
+Recording time | | Time of creation of the recording Recording type | | Which was recorded, see details below Recording file | Yes | Relative file path of the recording Locality | | Site where the recording was created Longitude | | X axis/longitude of the geographical coordinate Latitude | | Y axis/latitude of the geographical coordinate Taxon | | Taxon represented in the recording
 Recorder model | | Model of the recorder used Microphone model | | Model of the microphone used Filter model | | Model of the filter used